Different levels of sedation can be used to help you relax and feel at ease during any procedure.

 Our Different Types of Sedation

-With local anesthesia, you’ll remain completely awake and conscious but will not feel the procedure.
+- Local Anesthesia With local anesthesia, you’ll remain completely awake and conscious but will not feel the procedure.
 A local anesthetic is administered in the area where treatment is being performed.
 Local anesthesia is a great solution for minor soft-tissue procedures or basic tooth extractions.

-Nitrous oxide has a sedative and pain-control affect.
+- Nitrous Oxide Nitrous oxide has a sedative and pain-control affect.
 It involves a mixture of nitrous oxide and oxygen administered through a nasal breathing device.
 With this level of sedation, you remain conscious, but in a completely relaxed state.

-This method involves taking a medicine about an hour prior to your scheduled appointment.
+- Oral Sedation This method involves taking a medicine about an hour prior to your scheduled appointment.
 This enables you to experience a level of relaxation and comfort before your appointment as well as during the procedure itself.

-Intravenous, also called twilight sleep, helps you feel controlled and comfortable during treatment.
+- Intravenous (IV) Intravenous, also called twilight sleep, helps you feel controlled and comfortable during treatment.
 It is designed to help you feel relaxed, rested, and not remember procedures you may not want to remember.
 If you choose the option of IV sedation, you will feel calm and comfortable, and may drift in and out of sleep during your appointment.

-In some cases, either because of the nature of the procedure or because of the anxiety that a patient possesses, a general anesthetic is required.
+- General Anesthesia In some cases, either because of the nature of the procedure or because of the anxiety that a patient possesses, a general anesthetic is required.
 During this type of anesthesia, you will experience a deep sleep and wake up having no memory of the procedure that was performed.
 General anesthesia is a safe, effective method when performed by a licensed and experienced professional like Dr. Wilson.